Eszopiclone: Overdose

-According to the U.S. Prescribing Information, overdoses of eszopiclone up to 90 times the recommended dose have been reported in which the patient fully recovered.
-According to the May 2014 edition of the official U.S. Prescribing Information, fatalities have been reported only in cases in which eszopiclone was combined with other drugs or alcohol.
+Overdoses of eszopiclone up to 90 times the recommended dose have been reported in which the patient fully recovered.
+Fatalities have been reported only in cases in which eszopiclone was combined with other drugs or alcohol.
+Overdose may be successfully treated with flumazenil, a GABAA receptor antagonist used also for benzodiazepine overdose.

 Poison control centers reported that between 2005 and 2006 there were 525 total eszopiclone overdoses recorded in the state of Texas, the majority of which were intentional suicide attempts.

 If consumed within the last hour, eszopiclone overdose can be treated with the administration of activated charcoal or via gastric lavage.

 Interactions

 There is an increased risk of central nervous system depression when eszopiclone is taken together with other CNS depressant agents, including antipsychotics, sedative hypnotics (like barbiturates or benzodiazepines), antihistamines, opioids, phenothiazines, and some antidepressants.
 There is also increased risk of central nervous system depression with other medications that inhibit the metabolic activities of the CYP3A4 enzyme system of the liver.
-Medications that inhibit this enzyme system include nelfinavir, ritonavir, ketoconazole, itraconazole and clarithromycin.
+Substances that inhibit this enzyme system include nelfinavir, ritonavir, ketoconazole, itraconazole, clarithromycin and grapefruit juice.
 Alcohol also has an additive effect when used concurrently with eszopiclone.
 Eszopiclone is most effective if it is not taken after a heavy meal with high fat content.

 Pharmacology

 Eszopiclone acts on benzodiazepine binding site situated on GABAA neurons as a positive allosteric modulator.
+This action leads to an increased frequency of chloride channels opening when GABA is naturally present.
+The increased flow of negatively charged chloride ions into the postsynaptic GABA neuron then causes hyperpolarization, reducing brain excitability and helping to sustain healthy sleep patterns.

 Eszopiclone is rapidly absorbed after oral administration, with serum levels peaking between .45 and 1.3 hours.
 The elimination half-life of eszopiclone is approximately 6 hours and it is extensively metabolized by oxidation and demethylation.
 Approximately 52% to 59% of a dose is weakly bound to plasma protein.
 Cytochrome P450 (CYP) isozymes CYP3A4 and CYP2E1 are involved in the biotransformation of eszopiclone; thus, drugs that induce or inhibit these CYP isozymes may affect the metabolism of eszopiclone.
 Less than 10% of the orally administered dose is excreted in the urine as racemic zopiclone.
 In terms of benzodiazepine receptor binding and relevant potency, 3 mg of eszopiclone is equivalent to 10 mg of diazepam.